ICCE Home >> Faculty - Grants & Awards

 Grants & Awards

-| Faculty Community Service Learning Awards
+| -Faculty Community Service Learning Awards

-|Jefferson Award for Public Service|
+|-Bay Area Jefferson Awards for Public Service|

+Established in 1972 by Jacqueline Kennedy Onassis, the Jefferson Award is considered the Nobel Prize for public service.
 It recognizes people who make a difference on a daily basis in their local communities—unsung heroes who do extraordinary things without expectation of recognition or award.